Jake McCarthy Player Props: Diamondbacks vs. Reds

 Jake McCarthy At The Plate

-- McCarthy is batting .250 with four doubles, five triples, two home runs and 21 walks.
+- McCarthy is hitting .251 with five doubles, five triples, two home runs and 21 walks.

-- In 64 games played this season, he has hit a homer in only two of them.
+- In 65 games played this season, he has homered in only two of them.

-- In 11 games this year (17.2%), McCarthy has picked up an RBI, including two games with multiple runs batted in.
+- McCarthy has driven in a run in 11 games this year (16.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.